fgassert/process-gddp/README.md

 It is possible to compute the listed indicators under the AWS Free Tier.

 Computation can generate a large amount of intermediate data.
-It is recommended that you set a [Lifecycle Rule](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html) on your S3 Bucket to automatically expire (delete) data older than 7 days to avoid accumulating storage cost, and move or download the resulting data that you want to keep.
+It is recommended that you set a [Lifecycle Rule](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html) on your S3 Bucket to automatically expire (delete) data older than 30 days to avoid accumulating storage cost, and move or download the resulting data that you want to keep.

 Under test conditions, computing the listed indicators generated costs as follows:
  - ~$40 - AWS EC2 Spot Instance
- - ~$240/month - S3 Storage
+ - ~$50/month - S3 Storage

-The majority of storage cost (~80%) is due to generating daily average temperature data for heating and cooling degree days.

 ## Installation